David Rendall, DM Founder, The Freak Factory, NC

 Janet London, MS, CCC-SLP, Speech Pathologist, Imagine Academy for Autism, NY

 Janet London has been a practicing Speech Pathologist for over 40 years.
 She served as a Staff Developer for the NYC Dept. of Education where she trained speech therapists on how to better serve the speech and language needs of severely handicapped students with multiple physical and cognitive deficits including Cerebral Palsy and Autism.
-She currently has a private practice and is a consultant for Imagine Academ.
+She currently has a private practice and is a consultant for Imagine Academy.
 She evaluates non-verbal or limited verbal students for Augmentative devices and supports staff on how to facilitate the maximum use of those devices.

 Lauren Maples, Founder & Director, Bija Kids, NY